- Best available of the regular hotel accommodation in Paro and Thimphu.

 International and internal airfares

 You will book your international airfare on your own and provide us your flight information.
 We can also help you find good fares through our air ticket consolidator on your request.
 We will take care of internal airfares-flight from Bangkok into Paro or on the return from Kathmandu back to Bangkok.
 If your trip starts from Delhi or Kathmandu, we can book your internal airfare accordingly.
 All internal airfares are booked locally.
-Local airport taxes may or may not included in the fare.
+Local airport taxes may or may not be included in the fare.

 Passport and Visa